 Reimbursements to individuals may only be made when evidenced by a receipt for cash spent out of pocket.
 Air travel miles, gift cards, rebates, personal discounts, etc. may not be included in a reimbursement.

 The purchase requisition (http://staff.cptc.edu/forms) must be completed in its entirety.
 Complete descriptions, prices, vendor information, and budget account coding must be provided.
 The completed requisition should only be forwarded to Purchasing after the necessary signatures and budgetary approval are completed.
 Once the fully completed requisition is in Purchasing, allow five business days for processing.

 When it is necessary to change a purchase order, a purchase requisition change order must be completed.

 When patronizing a particular vendor for supplies on a repetitive basis, a blanket purchase order may be requested.

 An employee may be reimbursed for small purchases of supplies and materials (not food).
-Approval from the supervisor with budget authority is required prior to purchase. $100 is the maximum amount per request but any purchase over $SO will need to be approved prior to reimbursement by the Procurement and Supply Specialist.
+Approval from the supervisor with budget authority is required prior to purchase. $100 is the maximum amount per request but any purchase over $50 will need to be approved prior to reimbursement by the Procurement and Supply Specialist.
 Purchases may not be split to avoid the limit.
 All petty cash disbursements must comply with purchasing regulations.